 - Think like a talent scout.
 A significant percentage of the talent pool is passive — they’re not actively looking but might be interested in a new role.
 Tap into your networks (CIO groups, alumni chapters and so on) to locate these hidden gems.

 - Focus on employee engagement and retention.
 Programs that build employee (and contractor) morale help defend against companies who want to steal your top talent.
 Give frequent reviews, help employees with career planning, schedule teambuilding events and encourage employees to offer suggestions about how to improve productivity and the work environment.

-- Think like a family.
+- Act like a family.
 In the fast-paced world of IT and business, the human connection can get lost.
 Too many companies are so siloed that employees in one department never know those in other areas of the company.
-Technologies that eliminate the need for face-to-face contact increase efficiency but can sometimes reduce loyalty.
-Now is the time to build a company culture that reaches out to and includes all employees, including contractors and part-time workers, so that everyone feels like a part of the same team.
+Technologies that eliminate the need for face-to-face contact may increase efficiency but can sometimes reduce loyalty and job satisfaction.
+Now is the time to build a company culture that reaches out to and includes all employees, including remote employees, contractors and part-time workers, so that everyone feels like a part of the your team.